Yoshimoto Kogyo comedians team up with Fukushima to restore disaster-hit scenic rail line | The Japan Times

 FUKUSHIMA – Fukushima Prefecture has teamed up with major entertainment company Yoshimoto Kogyo Co. as the prefecture reopens a scenic local railway line that had been partially closed due to damage from torrential rain six years ago.

-Special tours were launched recently that took visitors on a passage down the Tadami Line with comedians from Yoshimoto along for the ride.
+Special tours were launched recently that took visitors on the Tadami Line with comedians from Yoshimoto along for the ride.
 The prefecture hopes the initiative will attract visitors by publicizing the attractions of the line, which offers spectacular mountain and valley views.

 “Thank you very much for traveling on the Tadami Line today,” Reiji, a member of comedy duo Nakagawake and a railway enthusiast, said in his welcome announcement as he played the role of a conductor on a Tadami Line train on Sept.
-14, the first day of a Yoshimoto-arranged overnight tour.
+14, the first day of an overnight tour arranged by Yoshimoto.

 Reiji, clad in a conductor’s uniform, and 26 tour participants from the Tokyo metropolitan area rode on a scenic section of the line, which is operated by East Japan Railway Co.